ITfoxtec/FoxIDs/docs/title-icon-css.md

  ## CSS examples

  Change background and add logo text.
-It is also possible to add a logo icon.
+It is also possible to add a logo image.

     body {
         background: #7c8391;